itsnayabsd/website/_posts/rpi3b-elinux/2020-05-30-embedded-linux-rpi3-110-buildroot-apps.md

 In this tutorial we will use a build system called *Buildroot* to see how to install other useful applications to the root filesystem.
 The Buildroot itself is a tool to generate toolchain, Linux kernel and root filesystem combiningly.
 But we are going to use it to generate the root filesystem with the other useful apps.
 Here I am going to take *dropbear* which is very small ssh server and client program.
 We are going to install dropbear into the root filesystem, copy the files to the SD card and boot the board.

-{% include image.html url="rpi3-elinux-sdcard.png" description="Boot Raspberry Pi 3B from the SD card" %}
+{% include image.html url="rpi3b-elinux-buildroot-install-apps.png" description="Buildroot for RPI 3B to install apps" %}

 ## Download the Buildroot
 Download the build system from the official website.